TEEC's Activities 2007-2017

 on November 16 to prioritize the most desired action items

-the many recommendations of the 2009 NH Climate Action Plan.
+on the recommendations of the NH Climate Action Plan.

 - Oversight of the retrofitting projects at the Municipal/Fire Department buildings and Mansfield Library - ongoing